AlexandruDodita/AzureVoxel/documentation_guide.md

 *   **`texCoords` (const glm::vec2[])**: A constant array defining the standard texture coordinates for a square face.
 *   **`Chunk(const glm::vec3& position)` (Constructor)**: Initializes a chunk at a given world `position`.
 Sets `needsRebuild` to true and `isInitialized_` to false.
 It also resizes the `blocks` 3D vector to the chunk dimensions, initially filled with `nullptr`.
 *   **`~Chunk()` (Destructor)**: Calls `cleanupMesh()` to release OpenGL resources associated with the chunk's surface mesh.
-*   **`init(const World* world)`**: This method's role has been significantly reduced.
-The primary initialization, including terrain generation/loading and mesh building, is now handled by `ensureInitialized()`.
-This method can be used for minimal, non-conditional setup if needed in the future, but is currently kept simple as `ensureInitialized()` is called by the `World` object.
+*   **`init(const World* world)`**: This method's role has been reduced.
+The primary initialization is now handled by `ensureInitialized()`.
+This is kept for minimal setup if needed in the future.
-*   **`simpleNoise(int x, int y, int z, int seed)` (float)**: A placeholder noise function that generates a pseudo-random float value based on 3D coordinates and a `seed`.
-The `seed` parameter allows for reproducible noise generation.
-This is intended to be replaced with a more sophisticated noise algorithm like Perlin or Simplex noise.
+*   **`simpleNoise(int x, int y, int z, int seed)` (float)**: A noise function that generates a pseudo-random float value based on 3D coordinates and a seed for reproducible terrain.
-*   **`generateTerrain(int seed)`**: Populates the chunk with blocks based on a noise-generated height map.
-    *   It uses the `simpleNoise` function (with the provided `seed`) to determine the terrain height at each (x, z) column within the chunk.
-    *   Blocks are created up to the calculated `terrainHeight`.
-The top layer of blocks is currently assigned a "grass" texture, and blocks below it are assigned a "stone" texture by directly calling `loadTexture`.
-This is a simplification and will be replaced by a more robust block type and texture management system.
-    *   A `representativeBlock` is used to initialize and share shader and texture resources among new blocks to improve efficiency.
+*   **`generateTerrain(int seed)`**: Creates an optimized terrain using seed-based noise.
+    *   It uses shared representative blocks for stone and grass to reduce texture loading and shader compilation.
+    *   It pre-calculates the height map for all columns to improve memory locality.
+    *   It creates blocks efficiently by minimizing texture loading, using shared resources, and avoiding unnecessary block creation.
-*   **`buildSurfaceMesh(const World* world)`**: Constructs a single mesh for the chunk containing only the faces of blocks that are visible (i.e., adjacent to an air block or the boundary of the loaded world).
+*   **`buildSurfaceMesh(const World* world)`**: Builds an optimized mesh showing only visible block faces.
-    *   It iterates through each block in the chunk.
+    *   It pre-reserves memory for the mesh data to avoid reallocations.
+    *   It uses optimized iteration order for better memory locality.
-    *   For each block, it checks its 6 neighbors (using `world->getBlockAtWorldPos()` for blocks in adjacent chunks or `hasBlockAtLocal` for blocks within the same chunk).
+    *   It checks if neighbors are within the same chunk first (faster than world queries).
-    *   If a neighbor is an air block or outside the loaded world, the shared face is considered visible and its vertices (positions and texture coordinates) and indices are added to `meshVertices` and `meshIndices` vectors.
-    *   After processing all blocks, if `meshVertices` is not empty, it creates and populates OpenGL buffers (VAO, VBO, EBO) for the surface mesh.
-    *   Vertex attributes for position (location 0) and texture coordinates (location 1) are defined.
-    *   `surfaceMesh.indexCount` is updated, and `needsRebuild` is set to `false`.
-*   **`renderSurface(const glm::mat4& projection, const glm::mat4& view)`**: Renders the pre-built surface mesh of the chunk.
-    *   It first finds a `representativeBlock` within the chunk to access the shared shader program and texture.
-    *   It sets shader uniforms (model, view, projection matrices, texture usage, and fallback color).
-The model matrix is a translation to the chunk's world `position`.
-    *   If the representative block has a texture, it binds the texture.
-Otherwise, it uses the block's color.
-    *   It binds the `surfaceMesh.VAO` and draws the mesh using `glDrawElements`.
-*   **`renderAllBlocks(const glm::mat4& projection, const glm::mat4& view)`**: A slower rendering method that iterates through all blocks in the chunk and calls their individual `render()` methods.
-This is typically used for debugging or for the currently active/modifiable chunk where individual block rendering might be needed.
-*   **`hasBlockAtLocal(int x, int y, int z) const` (bool)**: Checks if a block exists at the given local coordinates within the chunk.
-Returns `false` if coordinates are out of bounds or if the block pointer is `nullptr`.
-*   **`getBlockAtLocal(int x, int y, int z) const` (std::shared_ptr<Block>)**: Returns a shared pointer to the block at the given local coordinates.
-Returns `nullptr` if coordinates are out of bounds or no block exists there.
-*   **`setBlockAtLocal(int x, int y, int z, std::shared_ptr<Block> block)`**: Sets or replaces the block at the given local coordinates.
-If the block state changes (air to block or block to air), it sets `needsRebuild` to `true`.
-*   **`removeBlockAtLocal(int x, int y, int z)`**: Removes the block at the given local coordinates by setting its pointer to `nullptr`.
-If a block was present, it sets `needsRebuild` to `true`.
+    *   It only adds vertices and indices for visible faces.
-*   **`cleanupMesh()`**: Deletes the OpenGL vertex array (VAO), vertex buffer (VBO), and element buffer (EBO) associated with the `surfaceMesh` and resets `surfaceMesh.indexCount` to 0.
+*   **`cleanupMesh()`**: Releases OpenGL resources and efficiently clears the mesh data to free memory.
-*   **`getPosition() const` (glm::vec3)**: Returns the world position of the chunk (typically the corner with the lowest x, y, z coordinates).
-*   **`getChunkFileName() const` (std::string)**: Generates a unique filename for the chunk based on its position (e.g., "chunk_X_Y_Z.chunk").
-*   **`saveToFile(const std::string& directoryPath) const` (bool)**: Saves the chunk's block data to a binary file in the specified directory.
-    *   Ensures the directory exists (creates it on Unix-like systems if not).
-    *   Writes a simplified representation of block data (1 for block, 0 for air) to the file.
-This will be expanded later to save block types/IDs.
-    *   Returns `true` on successful save, `false` otherwise.
-*   **`loadFromFile(const std::string& directoryPath, const World* world)` (bool)**: Loads the chunk's block data from a binary file.
-    *   If the file doesn't exist, it returns `false` (indicating the chunk needs to be generated).
-    *   Reads block data (currently 0 or 1) and recreates `Block` objects.
-Loaded blocks share texture and shader from a `representativeBlock`.
-    *   Sets `needsRebuild` to `true` if blocks are loaded.
-    *   Returns `true` on successful load, `false` otherwise (e.g., file not found, read error).
-*   **`ensureInitialized(const World* world, int seed, const std::string& worldDataPath)`**: This is the primary method for preparing a chunk.
+*   **`ensureInitialized(const World* world, int seed, const std::string& worldDataPath)`**: The primary method for initializing a chunk.
-    *   If the chunk `isInitialized_` flag is true, it returns immediately.
+    *   It times the initialization process for performance monitoring.
-    *   It first attempts to `loadFromFile()` using `worldDataPath`.
+    *   It first attempts to load from a file, then generates new terrain if needed.
-    *   If loading fails (e.g., file not found), it calls `generateTerrain(seed)` to populate the chunk with new terrain based on the provided `seed`.
-    *   After successful generation, it attempts to `saveToFile()` in `worldDataPath`.
-    *   If `needsRebuild` is true (either from loading an existing chunk or after generating a new one), it calls `buildSurfaceMesh(world)`.
-    *   Finally, it sets the `isInitialized_` flag to `true`.
+    *   It builds the mesh and marks the chunk as initialized.
+*   **`saveToFile/loadFromFile`**: Optimized methods for serializing and deserializing chunk data.
+    *   They use buffer-based I/O for better performance.
+    *   They share texture resources among blocks to reduce memory usage.
 *   **`isInitialized() const` (bool)**: Returns the state of the `isInitialized_` flag, indicating whether `ensureInitialized()` has been successfully run for this chunk.
 *   **Private Members (Conceptual, based on .cpp changes):**
     *   `isInitialized_` (bool): Flag to track if `ensureInitialized` has been called and completed for this chunk.
 Initialized to `false` in the constructor.